kprovost/freebsd-quarterly/2018q4/pfsync.md

 Benchmarking has shown improvement, depending on hardware and setup, from ~30% to ~100%.

+During this effort several vnet-related issues were fixed as well, and a basic pfsync test case was added.

 This was committed into head in r341646, and later merged into stable/12 and stable/11.

 The work was sponsored by Orange Business Services.